cerisara/website/index.md

 ### 2024-2025 Slides

-(I'm very sorry, but I have removed all my talks and courses, because I've not had the time to fully check every illustration source and licence.
-I'll post them back when I'll have double checked all this...
+(I'm sorry, but I have removed my talks and courses, because I've not had the time to fully check every illustration source and licence.
+I'll post them back when I'll have double checked all this...)
-I'm sorry for anyone who wanted to access this content, but copyright protection is more important than transparency currently)

 -------------